Plachtaa/VITS-fast-fine-tuning/README.md

 [中文文档请点击这里](https://github.com/SongtingLiu/VITS_voice_conversion/blob/main/README_ZH.md)
-# VITS Voice Conversion
+# VITS Fast Fine-tuning
-This repo will guide you to add your voice into an existing VITS TTS model to make it a high-quality voice converter to all existing character voices in the model.
+This repo will guide you to add your own character voices, or even your own voice, into an existing VITS TTS model to make it able to do the following tasks in less than 1 hour:

+1. Any-to-any voice conversion between you & any characters you added & preset characters
+2. English, Japanese & Chinese Text-to-Speech synthesis with the characters you added & preset characters

 Welcome to play around with the base model, a Trilingual Anime VITS!
 [![Hugging Face Spaces](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/Plachta/VITS-Umamusume-voice-synthesizer)